 Are Car Insurance Companies are Giving COVID-19/ Coronavirus Discounts and Rebates ?

-In these articles, I've discussed the insurance industry contention that there is no direct correlation between premiums collected and the enormous profitability of automobile insurance companies.
+In these articles, As Attorney Eric T. Kirk discussed the insurance industry contention that there is no direct correlation between premiums collected and the enormous profitability of automobile insurance companies.
 Industry analysts frequently point to the fact the many insurers routinely report underwriting losses, yet report profits in the millions, or billions.
 The insurance industry as a whole has, commendably, at least suggested some connection between premiums and claims related activity and profitability.
-It's clear that with lockdown orders in effect in most states for most of the last month, traffic volume has fallen, and, correspondingly, new car accident claims activity has slowed substantially.
+It’s clear that with lockdown orders in effect in most states for most of the last month, traffic volume has fallen, and, correspondingly, new car accident claims activity has slowed substantially.
 Maryland car accident lawyers are filing fewer claims for their injured clients.

 These car insurance companies have announced rebates and refunds due to decreased claims activity in the wake of the coronavirus / COVID-19 pandemic.

 “Allstate: Issuing refunds equal to 15% of March and April auto premiums.

 Encompass: Issuing refunds of 15% of March and April auto premiums.

 Esurance: Issuing refunds equal to 15% of March and April auto premiums.